-More than likely the insurance company or attorney will send a response to the demand letter with a counteroffer, which your attorney will then advise you on the situation, and only accept or deny the offer if that is your wish.
+More than likely, the insurance company or other party's attorney will send a response to the demand letter with a counteroffer.
+Your attorney will advise you on the situation and only accept or deny the offer if that is what you want.

 5. Filing a Lawsuit

-If a settlement with the insurance company cannot be met, your attorney will file a lawsuit for compensation.
+If your attorney cannot meet a settlement with the insurance company, they will file a lawsuit for compensation.
 Filing a lawsuit will start the clock on when the case could be taken to trial.

-Lawsuits are not always the best course of action, but when an agreement cannot be reached, sometimes they are the only thing that will get insurance companies to respond.
+Lawsuits are not always the best course of action, but sometimes they are the only thing that will get insurance companies to respond if an agreement cannot be reached.

-Once the lawsuit is filed, the insurance company may feel more pressure to come to a fair settlement.
+Once the lawsuit is filed, the insurance company may feel more pressure to reach a fair settlement.

 From the start of the lawsuit until the resolution, it could take a few years to come to an agreement.
-This is why your attorney will try to come to an agreement with the insurance company prior to filing a lawsuit.
+This is why your attorney will try to come to an agreement with the insurance company before filing a lawsuit.

-If you are wondering why personal injury lawsuits take a long time, you can learn more about the topic here.
+If you are curious why personal injury lawsuits take a long time, you can learn more about the topic here.

 6. Discovery Process

 The discovery process is where each party will investigate each other's claims and legal defenses.
-Depositions will be taken of all the relevant witnesses in the case, usually beginning with the plaintiff and the defendant.
+Depositions will be taken from all relevant witnesses in the case, usually beginning with the plaintiff and the defendant.

-Your attorney will be with every step of the way and will guide you when it comes to giving a deposition regarding the accident case.
+Your attorney will be with you every step of the way and will guide you when it comes to giving a deposition regarding your accident case.

-This process alone can take 6 months to a year depending on the court's deadlines and the complexity of the case.
+This process alone can take six months to a year, depending on the court's deadlines and the case's complexity.

 7. Negotiation and Mediation

-Mediation is a process which includes having both clients and attorneys go in front of a mediator and try to settle the case.
+Mediation is a process that includes having both clients and attorneys go in front of a mediator and try to settle the case.

-It's also important to note that in some cases a trial may be canceled and rescheduled for a later date depending on the judge's schedule.
-This will also add extra time to the process.
+It's also important to note that in some cases, a trial may be canceled and rescheduled for a later date, depending on the judge's schedule, adding extra time to the process.

-If your case goes to trial, it will then be up to a judge or jury to determine the amount of compensation that you are owed for the injuries and losses that you suffered.
+If your case goes to trial, it will then be up to a judge and jury to determine the amount of compensation you are owed for the injuries and losses suffered.

 Why Choose The Brown Firm?

-If you were involved in an accident and believe it was caused by someone else's negligence caused it, the first step of filing a personal injury lawsuit is to contact an experienced Personal Injury Attorney to represent you.
+If you were involved in an accident in Georgia and believe someone else's negligence caused it, the first step of filing a personal injury lawsuit is to contact an experienced Personal Injury Lawyer to represent you.

 The Brown Firm Attorneys have been representing the victims of personal injuries for more than 30 years.
 Our team of highly trained lawyers provides top-level legal representation.

-Our Attorneys offer a free consultation with all accident victims.
 We will talk to you and let you know if you have a case.
-You have nothing to lose by calling us and scheduling a free consultation.
+You have nothing to lose by calling The Brown Firm and scheduling a free consultation.